loroldoesmath/intro-to-ML/README.md

 ## Course Overview
 The primary goal of TEDA 1036 is to provide a practical introduction to machine learning for students with minimal background in mathematics and statistics.
 The course emphasizes hands-on experience and intuitive understanding over theoretical derivations.

-All notebooks in this repository were written and executed using **Google Colab**, making it easy for students to run the code without requiring complex software installations.
+All notebooks in this repository were written and executed using **Google Colab**, making it easy for students to run the code without requiring the installation of an IDE.

 ---